-Fig 5.
-CAN transceiver state machine (with FNMC = 0)
+CAN transceiver state machine (with FNMC = 0) Fig 5.

-6.7.2 CAN standard wake-up
+6.7.2 CAN standard wake-up (partial networking not enabled)

-If the CAN transceiver is in Offline mode and CAN wake-up is enabled (CWE = 1), the UJA1167 will monitor the bus for a wake-up pattern.
+If the CAN transceiver is in Offline mode and CAN wake-up is enabled (CWE = 1), but CAN selective wake-up is disabled (CPNC = 0 or PNCOK = 0), the UJA1168 will monitor the bus for a wake-up pattern.

 A filter at the receiver input prevents unwanted wake-up events occurring due to automotive transients or EMI.
-A dominant-recessive-dominant wake-up pattern must be transmitted on the CAN bus within the wake-up timeout time $(t{to(wake)})$ to pass the wake-up filter and trigger a wake-up event (see Figure 6; note that additional pulses may occur between the recessive/dominant phases).
-The recessive and dominant phases must last at least $t{wake(busrec)}$ and $t{wake(busdom)}$, respectively.
+A dominant-recessive-dominant wake-up pattern must be transmitted on the CAN bus within the wake-up timeout time (tto(wake)) to pass the wake-up filter and trigger a wake-up event (see Figure 6; note that additional pulses may occur between the recessive/dominant phases).
+The recessive and dominant phases must last at least twake(busrec) and twake(busdom), respectively.